More at rubyonrails.org:

 2. Migrate away from MultiJSON by using obj.to_json, and JSON.parse(str) instead.

-Do not simply replace MultiJson.dump and MultiJson.load with JSON.dump and JSON.load.
-These JSON gem APIs are meant for serializing and deserializing arbitrary Ruby objects and are generally unsafe.
+Do not simply replace MultiJson.load with JSON.load as that API is meant for deserializing arbitrary Ruby objects and is generally unsafe.
+Prefer to use JSON.parse.

 13.7.2 JSON gem compatibility